MarcelJurtz/mjurtz.com/_posts/2017-09-10-getting-started-git.md

 guid: http://blog.mjurtz.com/?p=372
 permalink: /2017/09/getting-started-git/
 categories:
-  - Tools
+  - tools
 tags:
-  - Git
+  - git
-  - Programming
+  - programming
-  - Tools
+  - tools
 ---
 This post represents an overview of version control with git.
 The mentioned commands and parameters are only a small part of what's possible.
 Git is a popular system for version control.
 Projects on git are called _Repositories_.
 Repositories can be used local or with a server.
 There are several free hosters, for example: